Steven Andrew Barnes

 Professor-in-Residence, Ophthalmology, University of California Los Angeles

-Professor, Neurobiology, University of California Los Angeles
+Professor-in-Residence, Neurobiology, University of California Los Angeles

 The neuronal circuits of the retina are the part of the eye that my laboratory studies.
 We are investigating how and why photoreceptors, horizontal cells, bipolar cells, amacrine cells and ganglion cells shape and tune their electrical signals using membrane ion channels, and how they transfer these signals to one another using chemical neurotransmitter synapses.
 We work on how the retinal neurons detect spatial and color contrast in visual space and respond to temporal changes in light intensity, how newly generated neurons develop proper retinal properties when grown from stem cells in a dish, and how the different retinal metabolic environments affect the signaling and well-being of their neurons.
 Our current work is undertaken in collaboration with other laboratories at the Doheny Eye Institute and UCLA’s Stein Institute, along with the Departments of Ophthalmology and Neurobiology.